Dimension: Additional dimensions

 In physics, three dimensions of space and one of time is the accepted norm.
 However, there are theories that attempt to unify the four fundamental forces by introducing extra dimensions/hyperspace.
 Most notably, superstring theory requires 10 spacetime dimensions, and originates from a more fundamental 11-dimensional theory tentatively called M-theory which subsumes five previously distinct superstring theories.
 Supergravity theory also promotes 11D spacetime = 7D hyperspace + 4 common dimensions.
 To date, no direct experimental or observational evidence is available to support the existence of these extra dimensions.
 If hyperspace exists, it must be hidden from us by some physical mechanism.
-One well-studied possibility is that the extra dimensions may be "curled up" at such tiny scales as to be effectively invisible to current experiments.
+One well-studied possibility is that the extra dimensions may be "curled up" (compactified) at such tiny scales as to be effectively invisible to current experiments.

 In 1921, Kaluza–Klein theory presented 5D including an extra dimension of space.
 At the level of quantum field theory, Kaluza–Klein theory unifies gravity with gauge interactions, based on the realization that gravity propagating in small, compact extra dimensions is equivalent to gauge interactions at long distances.
 In particular when the geometry of the extra dimensions is trivial, it reproduces electromagnetism.
-However at sufficiently high energies or short distances, this setup still suffers from the same pathologies that famously obstruct direct attempts to describe quantum gravity.
+However, at sufficiently high energies or short distances, this setup still suffers from the same pathologies that famously obstruct direct attempts to describe quantum gravity.
 Therefore, these models still require a UV completion, of the kind that string theory is intended to provide.
 In particular, superstring theory requires six compact dimensions (6D hyperspace) forming a Calabi–Yau manifold.
 Thus Kaluza-Klein theory may be considered either as an incomplete description on its own, or as a subset of string theory model building.